 There are a few steps to this, but I recommend starting with your previous months’ metrics and how you are tracking year-on-year and year-to-date.
 I find a dashboard is a great visual representation of this, which you can either complete yourself or have a member of your team pull together.
 Presenting data in this manner makes it really easy to see what’s working well for you and where to focus your efforts.

 Review your wins and learnings from the previous month.
-What tasks actually moved your business in the direction you want it to (your metrics will help determine this).
-One example in my own business is that I write four SEO and/or Pinterest optimised blog posts a month with the aim of increasing website traffic and increasing email list subscribers.
-I use my google analytics to track how many people are directed to my site from Pinterest and Google and then the conversion rate to my email list to analyse whether this strategy is working.
+What tasks actually moved your business in the direction you want it to (your metrics will help determine this)?
+One example in my own business is that I write four SEO and/or Pinterest-optimised blog posts a month with the aim of increasing website traffic and increasing email list subscribers.
+I use Google Analytics to track how many people are directed to my site from Pinterest and Google and then the conversion rate to my email list to analyse whether this strategy is working.

-Think about what didn’t go so well, think about why and how you can adjust your approach next time to get the result you want.
+Think about what didn’t go so well, and then think about why and how you can adjust your approach next time to get the result you want.

 Planning the Upcoming Month